 Gartner named Inflectra as a key challenger in the 2015 Magic Quadrant for ADLM.
 There are three products that make up Inflectra’s “Spira” brand.
 Each product targets a different set of user needs:

 - SpiraTeam: Integrated ALM solution, containing all the features and capabilities found in the other two products: SpiraTest + SpiraPlan = SpiraTeam

 What makes SpiraTeam great for SMBs: As an all-inclusive ALM solution, teams can use SpiraTeam to manage the entire product development lifecycle—from requirements management to QA and testing to reporting and portfolio optimization—all within one tool.

 The platform supports teams of every size, from single users to teams of up to 500.
 What’s more, single users benefit from the same functionality as an enterprise team of 500 because SpiraTeam isn’t sold in tiered, feature-based packages, but rather by number of concurrent users.

 Cons: While pricing is based on the number of concurrent users, it is not sold on a per-user basis, but rather in user blocks.
-For example, small teams using the cloud-based software that want to move from three users to four have a jump from $79.99/month to $119.99.
-Then again, when a team of five wants to add an additional user, they have to jump to the next price point, moving from $119.99/month to $199.99.
+Meaning, if a three person team using the cloud-based software wants to add one more user, they have to jump from $79.99/month to $119.99.
+If a 10-person team wants to add an additional user, they have to jump from $199.99/month to $399.99.

-VersionOne was also recognized as a leader in Gartner’s 2015 Magic Quadrant for Application Development Lifecycle Management (this content is available for Gartner clients).
+VersionOne was also recognized as a leader in Gartner’s 2015 Magic Quadrant for ADLM.
 Their product is an agile PM solution designed to assist organizations with scaling agile practices from the team level to the product portfolio level.
 As such, it is sold in four packages with capabilities increasing as the product scales:

 - Team: Supports up to 10 users and a single project.
 Includes basic planning, testing and burndown and velocity reports.